galaxy4public/hkmcavn-tools/xcrypt/README.md

 This is a small (and not very Pythonic) Python script that implements both decryption and encryption of the firmware files as distributed by several automotive companies who are using the head unit solution designed by LG Electronics (LGe).
-These head units can be found in modern KIAs, Hyindais, GMs, and Hondas (according to LGe's B2B site).
+These head units can be found in modern KIAs, Hyundais, GMs, and Hondas (according to LGe's B2B site).
 However, the work and all the tests are performed on using firmware related to 2022 KIA Sportage GT-Line as it was distributed in Australia.